Knox Manage 22.08 release notes

 With the addition of the Samsung Knox Manage cloud/SaaS MDM app to the Azure portal, you no longer need to configure Azure AD with Knox Manage as an on-premises sync service.
 The Azure AD Integration page on the Knox Manage console has consequently been revamped to require only a directory ID, without an app ID or the other on-premises information.
 This improvement significantly cuts down on configuration and confirmation time when bridging Azure AD with Knox Manage.

-Learn about the simplified procedure in Sync user information with Azure AD through Microsoft Graph API.
+Learn about the simplified procedure in Connect to Azure AD.

 Support for Azure AD registered and Azure AD joined devices